SRSteinkamp/assignment_e-conomic_cropping/README.md

 ```
 predict_cli.py /data/demonstration/ model/mobilenetv2
 ```
 Does image prediction in the demonstration folder.
-The `model/mobilenetv2` is already present in the repository for immediate use.
+The `model/mobilenetv2` and `model/customnetv1` are already present in the repository for immediate use.
+Where the latter provides better results.

 **Warning in the current implementation, the predictions are written inside the input-path, and predictions are simply numbered (single file prediction might also be a problem).**